Control a simulated vehicle using keyboard

 Load and play a Unity game

-Play with a dog that learned to catch sticks
+Play with a RL-trained dog catching sticks

-Play a web-based Unity game
+Play a voxel game in your browser

 🏖️PlayCanvas Simulation Vehicle Physics⛱️🌊 Live HTML5 is an interactive Game AI application designed to simulate vehicle physics in a browser-based environment.
 It allows users to control and interact with vehicles in real-time using a physics-based engine, providing a realistic driving experience.
 Built using HTML5, this application runs seamlessly across modern web browsers without the need for additional plugins.